Eco Sustainable & Healthy

 In a world where all kind of chemicals are flooding into our lives, invading even the most intimate spheres of our homes, and affecting our health, we want to be part of the solution and propose healthier options.

-By making bamboo bath and bed linens from organically grown bamboo only, we are able to offer an alternative to the highly polluting regular cotton industry and to the petroleum aka plastic based fabric which are polyester, microfiber and the likes.
+By making and offering bath and bed linens made from natural fibers such as organically grown bamboo, hemp, flax, kapok and wool, we are able to offer an alternative to the highly polluting regular cotton industry and to the petroleum aka plastic based fabric which are polyester, microfiber and the likes.

-Our mission is to create and offer healthy eco sustainable bath and bed linens made from organically grown bamboo to help reduce toxins in the environment and make our homes safe and comfy.
+Our mission is to create and offer healthy eco sustainable bath and bed linens made from organically grown bamboo and other natural fibers to help reduce toxins in the environment and make our homes safe and comfy.

 The bamboo plant requires no fertilizer, irrigation or pesticides to grow strong and it doesn’t need to be replanted.
 Bamboo do regenerate by itself.
 In consequence, not only we don’t cut forests to plant bamboo, but we contribute at keeping forest alive.